 His first season in pro ball proved only moderately successful.
-He split time between two teams in Class B leagues, Charlotte in the TriState League and Hagerstown in the Interstate League, 30 miles from his Frederick home.
+He split time between two teams in Class-B leagues, Charlotte in the TriState League and Hagerstown in the Interstate League, 30 miles from his Frederick home.
 Playing in both left field and center field, Keller usually batted third or fourth yet often struggled, hitting a combined .258 with a slugging mark of just .354.
 In spring training in 1949 it came out that during his time in the service Keller’s coaches had altered the stance and swing he had learned at Maryland, and so he had spent 1948 trying to “rearrange himself.”
 When he finally got his timing and mechanics restored, the Senators got the production they had hoped for, and 1949 turned out to be Keller’s finest season as a ballplayer.
-Back with the Hagerstown Owls, he batted.322, fifth highest in the league, with a .434 slugging average and 95 runs RBI for a last place team; typically batting fourth, he led the team in almost every offensive category.
-On defense Keller was shifted to right field, where he played the position, wrote one sportswriter, “like a veteran … pulling down line drives and sky balls that used to drop in for base hits.”
+Back with the Hagerstown Owls, he batted .322, sixth highest in the league, with a .434 slugging average and 95 RBIs for a last-place team; typically batting fourth, he led the team in almost every offensive category.
+On defense Keller was shifted to right field, where he played the position, wrote one sportswriter, “like a veteran … pulling down line drives and sky balls that used to drop in for base hits.”5

-“Equipped with one of the strongest throwing arms in the league,” a newspaper said, Keller “[threw] to third and home from his post in right field as if he was pitching strikes.”
-By the end of the season he was considered “one of the best outfielders in the league.”
-Not surprisingly, when the rosters expanded on September 1, Keller received a call-up to the major leagues.
+“Equipped with one of the strongest throwing arms in the league,”6 a newspaper said, Keller “[threw] to third and home from his post in right field as if he was pitching strikes.”7 By the end of the season he was considered “one of the best outfielders in the league.”8 Not surprisingly, when the rosters expanded on September 1, Keller received a callup to the major leagues.

 The 22-year-old made his major-league debut on September 13, 1949.
 Entering as a pinch-hitter for pitcher Joe Haynes in the eighth inning at Griffith Stadium, Keller singled off Randy Gumpert of the Chicago White Sox (“I was leading the league in hitting for about 12 hours,” he laughingly remembered) and moments later he scored the second run of a 3-2 Senators loss.
 His only other appearances that month were two more pinch-hitting appearances, both unsuccessful.